Written by: Maryna Matiiash

 My name is Maryna Matiiash and I’m currently pursuing a bachelors degree in Business Analytics.
 Having been born and raised in Ukraine, I’ve always envisioned getting higher education in Europe and the US.
 After doing a year in Business Administration is the US, I moved on to BI in 2019.

 2019 marked a new beginning for BI’s bachelors, when the Business Analytics program was launched.
-Most likely, if you’re reading this you might have your eye set on Business Administration as well and want to know which program is better suited for you.
+Most likely, if you’re reading this.
+You might have your eye set on Business Administration as well.
+You want to know which program is better suited for you.
 And the difference is rather significant at that.

 Business Analytics primary focus is developing students’ math and programming skills.
-Example: Business Communication is taught in the 1st semester in Business Admin, where as a student of Business Analytics you will be introduced to the concepts of programming in Python.
+Business Communication is taught in the 1st semester in Business Admin.
+Where as a student of Business Analytics you will be introduced to the concepts of programming in Python.
 For many of us that was the first lines of code ever written.

-Truth to be told, I enjoy this program immensely, and here’s why: after the first semester and a half, I can look back and clearly see the results.
-Never had I thought I’d be able to code, create and extract data, and further analyse it.
-My math skills improved substantially, albeit through hours and hours of practice.
+Truth to be told, I enjoy this program immensely.
+After the first semester and a half, I can look back and clearly see the results.
+Never had I thought I’d be able to code.
+Create and extract data, and further analyse it.
+My math skills improved substantially.
+Albeit through hours and hours of practice.
 It’d be fair to say the past year was very well spent.

-If you decided on the major and Business Analytics is the way to go for you, here’s some practical information/tips that may give you a head start with your studies:
+If you decided on the major and Business Analytics is the way to go for you.
+Here is some practical information/tips that may give you a head start with your studies.

 Know your math

-While starting out slow with fractions and square roots, in a blink of an eye the program pivots to financial math, functions and derivatives, second derivatives, minimum and maximum of functions, the second semesters takes it a step further going into integrals and matrices.
+While starting out slow with fractions and square roots.
+In a blink of an eye the program pivots to financial math.
+Also, functions and derivatives, second derivatives, minimum and maximum of functions.
+The second semesters takes it a step further going into integrals and matrices.
 You will thank yourself later even if you familiarize yourself with the above concepts on KhanAcademy.
 It’s always easier to review the materials rather than start out fresh.

 Take an intro course to Python and MySQL

-There are a number of sources like Codeacademy, Dataquest and others when you can get grasp of coding.
+There are a number of sources like Codeacademy, Dataquest and others you can get grasp of coding.
 This will for sure make your life easier once you’ll be presented with programming courses at BI.
-At some point, there will be 3 programming languages combined together in one class, where some prior knowledge will give you a competitive advantage.
+At some point, there will be 3 programming languages combined together in one class.
+Where some prior knowledge will give you a competitive advantage.

 Learn the basics of Norwegian

-While Oslo is now a multicultural city, you will find it helpful to know basic words to get your way around the town.
-As a language, Norwegian is somewhat similar to German and English, but requires some getting used to.
+While Oslo is now a multicultural city.
+You will find it helpful to know basic words to get your way around the town.
+As a language, Norwegian is somewhat similar to German and English.
+It requires some getting used to.
 Duolingo can serve as a great tool to learn a word or two.